analogdevicesinc/msdk/CONTRIBUTING.md

 2. Run cpplint and resolve any errors.

-    cpplint checks enforces good code practices, and deals with some common mistakes and higher-level code patterns.
-It's a good idea to resolve its errors first before running clang-format, which deals with lower-level code styling and syntax patterns.
+    cpplint enforces good code practices by scanning for common mistakes and ensuring certain higher-level code patterns are followed.
+It's a good idea to resolve the errors found by cpplint before before running clang-format, which deals with lower-level code styling and syntax patterns.

     To run cpplint on a file, use `cpplint <filepath>`.